bigleuxenchef/Working/MyDroolsHelloWorld/target/classes/com/sample/README.md

 ## DroolsTest.java

-This example shows diffent thing :
+This example shows different thing :

 - fire drools from a stateful connection
 - fire drools several times without recreating an object for each call